yrkv/bsptab-rs/README.md

 This is essentially just a rust rewrite of [bsptab](https://github.com/albertored11/bsptab) with changes that align much better with how I'd like to use it.

+I found the original `bsptab` quite nice, but I kept finding myself wanting to:

+- merge multiple `tabbed`s together all at once
+- completely explode a `tabbed`
+- immediately embed exactly one window to a `tabbed`

+For these reasons, these are the exact features implemented in my version.
 The main draw for this version is the simple/intuitive interface:

 * `bsptab-rs create [WID]...` takes a list of window ids, which all get combined into a single `tabbed -c -d` instance.
 Any existing tabbed instances get flattened out, so you never end up with nested `tabbed`s.
 This simple behavior enables all of the following:
     * `create <WID>` -- turning any window into a tabbed instance.